 In 1939, the American Library Association, the leadership body for professional librarians, adopted a 28-point Code of Ethics, which has been foundational to the mission of librarians ever since.
-It’s been amended three times since it was first adopted, and cut from 28 points to 8, but its basic tenets remain the same—serving as a mission statement of “general ambition” in dealing with censorship, privacy, and how a librarian should juggle her private views when they differ from those of her employing institution.
-Privacy especially, Krakowski says, is "an important thing to think about now, with discussions about the privacy of information and user data.
+It’s been amended three times since it was first adopted, and cut from 28 points to eight, but its basic tenets remain the same—serving as a mission statement of “general ambition” in dealing with censorship, privacy, and how a librarian should juggle their private views when they differ from those of their employing institution.
+Privacy, especially, Krasowski says, is “an important thing to think about now, with discussions about the privacy of information and user data.
 Librarians are at the forefront of this, and understanding what privacy is, since we see people as individuals—not data sets.”

 The Code of Ethics are just guidelines, however—they're not legally binding, so violating them won't get a librarian fired.

 18. Librarians might hide the office supplies.